Elliptic-curve cryptography: Domain parameters

 SECG test vectors are also available.
 NIST has approved many SECG curves, so there is a significant overlap between the specifications published by NIST and SECG.
-EC domain parameters may be either specified by value or by name.
+EC domain parameters may be specified either by value or by name.

-If one (despite the above) wants to construct one's own domain parameters, one should select the underlying field and then use one of the following strategies to find a curve with appropriate (i.e., near prime) number of points using one of the following methods:
+If, despite the preceding admonition, one decides to construct one's own domain parameters, one should select the underlying field and then use one of the following strategies to find a curve with appropriate (i.e., near prime) number of points using one of the following methods: